-GPU-accelerated instances installed with NVIDIA GRID drivers can deliver high-performance computing capabilities or provide smoother graphics display effects in general computing scenarios such as AI scenarios, and in graphics acceleration scenarios such as Open Graphics Library (OpenGL), Direct3D, and cloud gaming scenarios.
-This topic describes how to install a GRID driver on a vGPU-accelerated Linux instance by using Cloud Assistant.
+GPU-accelerated instances installed with the NVIDIA GRID driver can deliver high-performance computing capabilities or provide smoother graphics display effects in specific scenarios.
+The scenarios include general-purpose computing scenarios such as AI scenarios, and graphics acceleration scenarios such as Open Graphics Library (OpenGL), Direct3D, and cloud gaming scenarios.
+This topic describes how to install the GRID driver on a vGPU-accelerated Linux instance by using Cloud Assistant.

-Before you use Cloud Assistant to install a GRID driver, we recommend that you familiarize yourself with Cloud Assistant.
+Before you use Cloud Assistant to install the GRID driver, we recommend that you familiarize yourself with the concepts of Cloud Assistant.
 For more information, see Overview.
-By default, Cloud Assistant plug-ins are installed when you create GPU-accelerated instances.
+The system automatically installs Cloud Assistant plug-ins when you create GPU-accelerated instances.

 Supported instances

-You can use Cloud Assistant to install GRID drivers only on vGPU-accelerated Linux instances that belong to the vgn6i-vws, vgn7i-vws, and sgn7i-vws instance families.
-For more information, see vGPU-accelerated instance families.
-The following table lists the GRID driver versions and CUDA versions that can be installed on instances of the instance families.
+You can use Cloud Assistant to install the GRID driver only on vGPU-accelerated Linux instances that belong to the sgn8ia, vgn6i-vws, vgn7i-vws, and sgn7i-vws instance families.
+For more information, see vgn and sgn series of vGPU-accelerated instance families.
+The following table lists the GRID driver versions and CUDA versions that can be installed on the instances.

 | 470.239.06 | 11.4 |

-GPU-accelerated compute-optimized Linux instances support graphics acceleration by using official NVIDIA drivers.
-You do not need to install GRID drivers on these instances, such as gn7i, gn6i, ebmgn7i, and ebmgn6i instances.
-For more information, see GPU-accelerated compute-optimized instance families.
+GPU-accelerated compute-optimized Linux instances such as gn7i, gn6i, ebmgn7i, and ebmgn6i instances support graphics acceleration by using official NVIDIA drivers.
+You do not need to install the GRID driver on the instances.
+For more information, see gn, ebm, and scc series of GPU-accelerated compute-optimized instance families.

 Procedure